 Bring up one DMX channel.
-This will become the DMX4dim-500 starting address.
-The level of the channel selects a dimmer curve.
+This will become the DMX6dim-500 starting address, and the level of the channel selects a dimmer curve.

 Tap a dimmer Set button to capture settings.
 They are now saved until you change them.
-Then you can return to using your DMX console normally.
+Now you can return to using your DMX console normally.